rayova/cdk-ecs-keycloak/README.md

 - An ECS cluster with Keycloak running on it
 - An Aurora Serverless MySQL cluster

-### Auto-scaling example with internal HTTPS and Keycloak configuration
+### Auto-scaling with internal HTTPS and Keycloak configuration

 To demonstrate more functionality, here is an example cluster that does the following: